-Grace transforms a life
+Grace transforms one's life

 The postures, gestures and movements that comprise true